MohamDahALU/hospital_monitoring_group/README.md

 ## backup_archives.sh
 This script creates a directory called "archived_logs_group30", and moves each archived log file to it.
 Then it backs up that directory to a sandbox using the scp command.

+## Experience
+We are a team of 6.
+Unfortunately 1 of our members is currently in out of kigali.
+In order to complete the project, we met at campus on Tuesday by 12 pm while the member out of kigali joined virtually.
+We designated tasks based of each persons' strength.
+Doing this allowed us to complete the task in about 4 hrs.
+The entire experience alllowed each individual to shine andhelped us understand the benefit of designation and teamwork.